 Written Reprimand Sample

-This sample written reprimand is issued to a non-performing employee so that he or she understands the gravity of the problem that their failure to perform is creating.
-In a role that requires consistent attendance and every workstation populated, every hour of every day, a late employee is a significant factor in completing the work.
-This written reprimand corrects the behavior of a tardy employee.
+This sample written reprimand would be issued to a non-performing employee so they understand the gravity of the problem their failure to perform is creating.
+In a role that requires consistent attendance and every workstation populated 24/7, a late employee is a significant detriment to completing the work.
+The written reprimand corrects the behavior of a tardy employee.

 Usually, prior to issuing a written reprimand, the employee has received counseling on several occasions from the supervisor.

 The written reprimand is an acknowledgment that the counseling is not working.
 If the employee continues to arrive late for work, after receiving counseling, the reprimand escalates the progressive discipline to the necessary next level.

 The written reprimand is one of the steps available to supervisors and managers as they work with employees to correct attendance problems.
 Attendance problems are a significant factor if the employee's absence means the work will not be completed.

 The written reprimand provides documentation for the employer.
 The written reprimand is a serious call for immediate improved performance by the employee.
 It is the employer's last-ditch effort to make sure they have captured the attention of the employee.